nakabonne/site/content/posts/gosivy.md

 Also, because processes communicate via their TCP sockets, both local and remote hosts can be accessed via exactly the same interface.

 ## Roadmap
-Originally, this tool was made for making debugging the tool named [ali](https://github.com/nakabonne/ali) easier; honestly, it already has enough facilities for that.
+Originally, this tool was made for making debugging the tool named [ali](https://github.com/nakabonne/ali) easier; so honestly, it already has enough facilities for that.
 However, I talked a little bit with the author of statsviz on the [Gopher's slack](https://gophers.slack.com/); seems like he feels some possibilities in this tool that explicitly distinguishes visualization and metrics collection.
 Gosivy is designed to make the part of visualization pluggable.
-Besides, recently, a couple of powerful tools such as [go-echarts](https://github.com/go-echarts/go-echarts), so I'm looking into making it possible to plot various kinds of places.
+Besides, recently, a couple of powerful tools such as [go-echarts](https://github.com/go-echarts/go-echarts) are launched, hence I'm looking into making it possible to plot various kinds of places.

 ## Thanks
 Gosivy has been built on many great ideas. [@arl](https://github.com/arl) definitely inspired me.
 Thank you for making a great tool!